-Worse yet, Christians will say, “I'm so bad that I'm beyond repair”, or “I tried the Christian life and I thought I was going to have an existence with God where I was going to walk with Him but I see these same desires welling up in me, so I must not be saved.”
+Worse yet, Christians may say, “I'm so bad that I'm beyond repair”, or “I tried the Christian life and I thought I was going to have a joyful life with God, but instead I see these same desires welling up in me, so I must not be saved.”

-Let’s analyze the dynamics of this diagram (“Understanding the Predispositions of my Sinful Human Nature”) because identifying the enemy and his tactics will help me to increasingly depend less on myself and more on God.
+Let’s analyze this diagram (“Understanding the Predispositions of my Sinful Human Nature”), because identifying the enemy and its tactics will help me to increasingly depend less on myself and more on God.

 1) At birth my mind was like an empty whiteboard.